-Medical Imaging Technology (clinical and non-clinical tracks)
+Medical Imaging Technology (Clinical/Internship and Non-Clinical Tracks)

 The Medical Imaging Technology (MIT) program is located on the Indiana University-Indianapolis campus and housed in the IU School of Medicine Department of Radiology and Imaging Sciences.
-This advanced imaging program is only open to registered radiographers, sonographers, nuclear medicine, or radiation therapy technologists (RT(R) or RT(T) or RT(N) or RDMS or NMTCB).
+This advanced imaging program is only open to registered technologists in RT(R), RT(T), RT(N), RDMS, or NMTCB.

-Description of the Profession The medical imaging technologist is a skilled imaging professional qualified to provide patient service in cardiac interventional (CI), vascular interventional (VI), computed tomography (CT), mammography (M) and magnetic resonance imaging (MRI).
-Medical imaging technologists use principles of radio-waves and radiation as they determine imaging parameters and position patients for a variety of examinations.
+Description of the Profession Medical imaging technologists are highly skilled professionals qualified to deliver patient care in various specialized imaging modalities, including cardiac interventional (CI), vascular interventional (VI), computed tomography (CT), mammography (M) and magnetic resonance imaging (MRI).
+Utilizing principles of radio-waves and radiation, they determine imaging parameters and accurately position patients for a wide range or diagnostic examinations.
 Many of the patient examinations are highly specific, using computers or computerized equipment.
 Medical imaging technologists are also capable of assessing the technical quality of the image and providing basic patient care.
 The technologist must function as a member of the health care team.

-Graduates of the Program Graduates receive a Bachelor of Science degree and are eligible to take specialty examinations depending on their major area of concentration.
+Graduates of the Program Graduates earn a Bachelor of Science degree and can become eligible to take specialty examinations depending on their major area of concentration.